jmyers7/book/_sources/chapters/12-models.md

 ```
 &nbsp;

-which explicitly shows that $\bX$, $\balpha$, and $\bbeta$ are shared across all $j$.
-Clearly, drawing these types of graphs becomes unwieldy for large $n$, so analysts have invented a method for depicting repetition in graphs by drawing a rectangle around the portion that is supposed to be duplicated:
+which explicitly shows that $\bX$, $\balpha$, and $\bbeta$ are shared across all $i$.
+Clearly, drawing these types of graphs becomes unwieldy for large $m$, so analysts have invented a method for depicting repetition in graphs by drawing a rectangle around the portion that is supposed to be duplicated:

 ```{image} ../img/plated-01.svg
 :width: 40%